OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Dynamic Compute Orchestration

-\textbf{Optimization solving.} Solving the ILP online could be costly due to the {potentially} large search space, which grows with the number of GPUs, candidate parallelism modes and requests.
-Therefore, we use three domain-specific heuristics to shrink the problem and speed up solving.
+\textbf{Solving the optimization.} The optimization program~\eqref{eq:objective} involves a search space of combinations of parallel modes and instance groups which also grow with the number of GPUs and pending requests and is expensive to solve exactly.
+We apply three domain-specific heuristics to {reduce the search space and make it practically solvable.}

-\textit{First}, to reduce per-request decision variables, we group pending requests into 256-token response-length buckets.
-We assign each request to a bucket using a coarse remaining-work estimate derived from its observable progress and the updated step-level length distribution.
-Requests in the same bucket are represented by a single response length (by default, the bucket maximum as a conservative proxy), since they typically have similar runtime.
-In practice, our online ARIMA predictor achieves less than 9.8\% relative error on the bucket-level statistics used by the optimizer.
+\textit{First}, we implement the remaining-workload histogram using fixed-size bins (e.g. 256 tokens), collapsing per-request variables into per-bin aggregates to reduce the optimization dimensionality.
+We use each bin's upper bound as a conservative length estimate.
+The histogram predictor forecasts the per-bin request counts and achieves <9.8\% relative error on our workload.

-\textit{Second}, we restrict the parallelism candidates to practical configurations.
-For instance, TP is limited to single-node settings due to its reliance on high-speed interconnects.
-For AFD, we use offline profiling to pre-select a small number of high-performing Attention-to-FFN ratios, further shrinking the candidate set.
+\textit{Second}, we restrict the candidate configurations to a small, practical set.
+We prioritize intra-node TP and consider cross-node TP only in whole-node increments (e.g., 8 GPUs).
+AFD candidates are also pre-selected via offline profiling to retain only a few high-performing Attention-to-FFN ratios.

-\textit{Third}, we exploit the lifecycle of a workload wave within a \gen step to prune the candidates.
-Early in the wave, when the global batch size is large and most requests have moderate remaining lengths, we favor throughput-oriented configurations to maximize aggregate token throughput.
-As the wave progresses, the batch size shrinks and the remaining sequences become longer and more skewed, making tail latency and stragglers increasingly dominant.
-Accordingly, we keep a set of latency-optimized configurations and solve the MILP over this reduced candidate set.

-\textbf{Instance reconfiguration and state migration.} Executing a reconfiguration plan involves two key steps: updating instance placement and restoring request states.
-First, the model weights are sharded or loaded based on the new and old weight mappings across different modes.
-Next, once an instance is reconfigured (e.g., transitioning from AFD mode to TP mode or between TP modes with different degrees), the existing KV cache is migrated to the new sharding layout.
-This migration is performed using one of two methods: (1) direct network transfer (via RDMA/NVLink) or (2) recomputation (re-executing the forward pass on the already generated tokens).
-The time cost of these methods varies depending on the batch size and the number of generated tokens for each request.
-We dynamically select the most efficient method using a cost model derived from offline profiling, which accounts for these workload-specific factors.
+\textit{Third}, we adapt the candidate set within each generation step as the workload evolves.
+When the active batch is large and remaining lengths are moderate, we bias toward throughput-optimized modes.
+As the batch shrinks and long-tail sequences dominate, we prioritize latency-optimized modes to reduce tail completion time.
+For example, AFD can be effective with large batches by overlapping network communication with compute, but it often underperforms in the long tail scenario, where communication becomes difficult to hide and turns into the critical path.